-1. Take roll and re-check students from time to time, reporting status to the Incident Command Center.
-2. Supervise and reassure students throughout the duration of the emergency.
+- 1. Take roll and re-check scholars from time to time, reporting status to the Incident Command Center. - 2.
+Supervise and reassure scholars throughout the duration of the emergency. - 3.
+Conduct recreational and educational activities to maintain order and calm. - 4.
+Provide water and snacks to help calm the scholars.

-- 3. Conduct recreational and educational activities to maintain order and calm. - 4.
-Provide water and snacks to help calm the students.
+SPECIAL TEAMS

-SPECIAL TEAMS Traffic and Pedestrian Safety
+Traffic and Pedestrian Safety

-Ensure through daily monitoring by designated staff that loading and unloading areas are "Curbside" and designated to minimize student proximity to moving vehicles and that these areas are readily accessible to students.
+Ensure through daily monitoring by designated staff that loading and unloading areas are "Curbside" and designated to minimize scholar proximity to moving vehicles and that these areas are readily accessible to scholars.